 The initial stage is planned to include 210 wells through 18 well pads at Ngamia and 70 wells through seven well pads at Amosing, with a planned plateau rate of 60,000 to 80,000 bopd.
 Additional stages of development are expected to increase plateau production to 100,000 bopd or greater.
-The upstream baseline data collection for the Environmental and Social Impact Assessments ("ESIA") has commenced and the Front End Engineering and Design ("FEED") contract is expected to be awarded in the near term.
+Total gross capex associated with the Foundation Stage is expected to be \$2.9 billion, of which \$1.8 billion is investment in the upstream and \$1.1 billion is for the pipeline.